david-alber/Pairs-Trading-as-application-to-the-Ornstein-Uhlenbeck-Process/README.md

 ### Work Flow & Manual:
 1. Load stock data from [slib.py](https://github.com/david-alber/Pairs-Trading-as-application-to-the-Ornstein-Uhlenbeck-Process/blob/master/Code/slib.py) with **stockvals()**.
 2. Determine two stocks suitable for the pairs trading strategy with **find_cointegrated_pairs()** in [CointHurst.py](https://github.com/david-alber/Pairs-Trading-as-application-to-the-Ornstein-Uhlenbeck-Process/blob/master/Code/CointHurst.py).
 Note tha the output 'pairs' already suggest pairs of stocks with a significance level below 0.05 using a cointegration test.
 A full map of pvalues for pairwise cointegration can be displayed with **covplot()**.
 3. Use **pairstrade()** in [PairsTrade.py](https://github.com/david-alber/Pairs-Trading-as-application-to-the-Ornstein-Uhlenbeck-Process/blob/master/Code/PairsTrade.py) to execute the pairs trading strategy on the two stocks (id0, id1) under consideration.
-The parameters that determine the success of the strategy are defined in param: f8[d,buy_signal,sell_signal] - threshold parameters for the time window, buying and selling signal.
+The parameters that determine the success of the strategy are defined in the **pairstrade()** input *param: f8[d,buy_signal,sell_signal]* - threshold parameters for the time window, buying and selling signal.
+A graph that shows the buying and selling signal and how much money the strategy would have made can be displayed by setting *plot = 'True'*.
-4. Simulate with infered connectivity matrix: mcGenerator()

 ### Getting started